aahammer/piglet/README.md

 PIGLET
 =====

-a small test server to call pig scripts on a hadoop cluster and return their output
+a small node.js test server to call pig scripts on a hadoop cluster and return the output

 '{ print $1, $2 }'